 Water bottles - Bring at least two, wide mouth, 1 liter containers.
 Nalgene brand is popular.
-Many people like using a camelback type system but I find them difficult in the winter because the water freezes in the tube.
+Many people like using a camelback type system but I find them difficult in the winter because the water freezes in the tube despite insulating the tube, blowing to clear it, et cetera.
 Some people bring a small lightweight thermos for tea or hot chocolate.

 - 4. Sunglasses and Goggles

 - 5. Sunscreen and Lip balm

 - 6. Watch

 - 7. Toiletries, other Personal Items

 - 8. Reading Material

 - 9. Pocket knife

-- 10. Sleeping Bag
+10. Sleeping Bag